 There is no who or what we’re going to be out there in the future; we become who we are and what we are by walking.
 (Tweet this.)

 I think there’s something deeper at play: the person who yearns to know who they’ll be is looking for meaning and acceptance.
 They want to know that the choices that they’ve made — the adventures and the misadventures — were all headed in a direction that made sense and meant something.
 They want to be able to tell their story in a coherent way that doesn’t look like it’s been aimlessly going from one thing to the next; a story that doesn’t look like a score of unfinished creative projects, half-careers, and sojourns in a yurt in a desert somewhere (real or metaphorical).

 They want a simple story of a successful life well-lived rather than the complex, wandering weirdo life that looks more like a tapestry constantly being woven or like damaged goods constantly being repackaged.

 Every choice we’ve made in the past becomes a part of our story, and some stories are simply more complex than others.
 There’s rarely a correlation between the richness and depth of a story and its simplicity.
 We write our stories and make meaning daily.
-We are conscious beings hurled moment by moment towards a void that becomes firm in impact.
+We are conscious beings hurled moment by moment towards a void that becomes firm on impact.

 Most of us couldn’t have imagined the life we live today 5 years ago, let alone 10 years ago.
 If we truly show up, we have no idea what our life will look like in 5 or 10 years, either.
 Next year, I can see.
 Next quarter, I can make concrete.
 Next week, I can plan.
 Tomorrow, I can live in the present AND build a better tomorrow.

-But I’ll pass on the helping of worrying what I’ll be when I grow up, thank you.
+But I’ll pass on the helping of worrying about what I’ll be when I grow up, thank you.
 I’d rather have a generous portion of the adventure du jour.